 Practice your vampire sneeze

-If you do need to cough or sneeze in public do it into the crook of your elbow.
+If you do need to cough or sneeze in public do it into the crook of your elbow – yes, even while wearing a mask.
 People will no doubt give you evil eyes for even opening your mouth (remember: not everyone who sneezes has a virus, some people are just allergic to dust!) but if you reduce the amount of spit that projects outwards into the general public, you’ve earned brownie points from us.
 Here’s info on why it’s better to sneeze into your elbow rather than your hand.